drduh/PC-Engines-APU-Router-Guide/README.md

 console=ttyS0,115200n8
 ```

+> [!NOTE]
-**Note** If arrow keys do not work in GRUB, try using Emacs key bindings to navigate the text field:
+> If arrow keys do not work in GRUB, try using Emacs key bindings to navigate the text field:

 * `Control-B` to move left
 * `Control-F` to move right